Sideri Eleni

 • Guidelines for writing Learning Outcomes

-• Understanding the different aspects of migration, integration, inclusions in relation to anthropological methods and concepts
+• Understanding the different aspects of migration, inclusion and exclusion in relation to anthropological methods and concepts

-• Learning to formulate an argument based on bibliographical research
+• Learning to formulate an argument based on the data of the bibliographic research

 2. Research Skills